Funding4HomeCare

 When you’re waiting on reimbursements or grant approvals, managing day-to-day costs like payroll and supplies can be a real challenge.
 That’s why many agencies also explore faster, more flexible options to fill the gaps.
 While you work on securing these larger funding streams, it’s smart to have a plan for your immediate financial needs.
 Having a reliable source of fast cash can keep your operations running smoothly while you navigate the government funding landscape.

-Understanding Medicare and Medicaid Reimbursements
+How to Handle Medicare and Medicaid Reimbursements

 Medicare and Medicaid are the two largest sources of government funding for home care, but they serve different purposes.
 Medicare is a federal program that primarily covers short-term, skilled home health services, often after a hospital stay.
 To get paid by Medicare, your agency must be fully certified and accredited by the Centers for Medicare & Medicaid Services (CMS), a process that can take a significant amount of time.